-From co-sponsoring, organizing, funding, hosting, and providing speakers or marketing assistance to partnerships, the AAA has built relationships with national, minority, and local bar associations, law schools, and trade groups around the country.
+From co-sponsoring, organizing, funding, hosting, and providing speakers or marketing assistance to partnerships, the AAA has built relationships with national, racially and ethnically diverse, and local bar associations, law schools, and trade groups around the country.
 These events provide training and create opportunities for diverse practitioners.

-The AAA has built coalitions with national, minority, and local bar associations and law schools around the country, sponsoring and participating in events to provide training and create opportunities for diverse practitioners.
+The AAA has built coalitions with national, racially and ethnically diverse, and local bar associations and law schools around the country, sponsoring and participating in events to provide training and create opportunities for diverse practitioners.
 These arbitrator-recruitment and training initiatives resulted in over 20 diverse individuals recruited to join the AAA Roster.

 Not a comprehensive list, the following reflects the types of activities engaged in by the AAA:

-Outreach to national, local, and minority bar associations to identify and recruit diverse panelists.
+Outreach to national, local, and racially and ethnically diverse bar associations to identify and recruit diverse panelists.

-Organizations: Aspiring Arbitrators Academy, where members of a minority bar association received arbitration training and individual counseling about opportunities to become an arbitrator; the American Bar Association, The National Association of Minority & Women Owned Law Firms (NAMWOLF), the National Bar Association, the New York City Bar Association, the New York State Bar Association, the Minority Corporate Counsel Association
+Organizations: Aspiring Arbitrators Academy, where members of a racially and ethnically diverse bar association received arbitration training and individual counseling about opportunities to become an arbitrator; the American Bar Association, The National Association of Minority & Women Owned Law Firms (NAMWOLF), the National Bar Association, the New York City Bar Association, the New York State Bar Association, the Minority Corporate Counsel Association

 Diversity-related events with law school to provide training and create opportunities for diverse practitioners.